USS Worcester (CL-144): Construction and career

 In between her cycles of drills and exercises in the Mediterranean, Worcester visited Augusta, Sicily; Bizerte; Genoa and La Spezia, Italy; and Golfe Juan, on the southern coast of France, before she was put into Phaleron Bay on 20 July.
 She was there only for a week before she received orders to sail for the Far East.
 While the light cruiser and her consorts had been operating in the Mediterranean, war had broken out in Korea on 25 June.
 Accordingly, Worcester departed Phaleron Bay on 27 July, in company with Destroyer Division 21 composed of Fred T. Berry, Keppler, Norris, and McCaffery.
 Reaching Port Said, Egypt, on the morning of 29 July, Worcester transited the Suez Canal that afternoon.

 Reaching Colombo for provisions and fuel, Worcester and her escorts tarried there from 7 August to 9 August before pushing on towards the Malacca Strait.
 They then proceeded through the Bashi Channel to Buckner Bay, Okinawa, where they arrived on 19 August.
 En route, the American warships had been diverted through the Bashi Channel to be available to counter any invasion attempt by the communist Chinese of Formosa.

-After fueling from Navasota, Worcester departed Buckner Bay on 20 August and set a course for Keelung, Formosa, to join the Formosa Patrol.
+After fuelling from Navasota, Worcester departed Buckner Bay on 20 August and set a course for Keelung, Formosa, to join the Formosa Patrol.

 Joining that force on 21 August, Worcester remained at anchor at Keelung from 22 through 26 August.
 She got underway the following day to add her anti-aircraft defense to the screen of Task Force (TF) 77—the fast carrier task force consisting of Philippine Sea and Valley Forge, then operating in the Yellow Sea off the coast of Korea.

-On 28 August, the light cruiser—steaming in company with Norris—joined TF 77 and proceeded into the Yellow Sea for operations against enemy targets located in the central and southwestern Korea.
-Each day in ensuing days, the carriers launched their strikes against North Korean ground targets while the screen provided protection in case of any attempts by the communist North Korean air forces to interrupt the operation.
+On 28 August, the light cruiser—steaming in company with Norris—joined TF 77 and proceeded into the Yellow Sea for operations against enemy targets located in central and southwestern Korea.
+Each day in the ensuing days, the carriers launched their strikes against North Korean ground targets while the screen protected in case of any attempts by the North Korean air forces to interrupt the operation.
 Worcester's helicopter also performed plane-guard duty, standing by in the air to rescue any ditched pilots from the waters nearby.